thislight/zigpak/README.md

 ## Use In Your Project

 Use a tarball link with `zig fetch --save`.
 You can find it in the "Tags" page.
-Some versions of zig can only fetch "tar.gz" file, so you may prefer this type.
+Some versions of zig can only fetch "tar.gz" files, so you may prefer this type.

 ```sh
 zig fetch --save https://link-to-tarball
 ```

 Assume the saved name is the default "zigpak".
-In the build script, refer the "zigpak" module in it.
+In the build script, refer the "zigpak" module.

 ```zig
 // build.zig